GaloisInc/grit/README.md

 On Linux, the 12 byte overflow overwrites heap metadata and triggers an assertion failure in the memory allocator.

-Hex dumps of the original and modified images are available in `fromager.hex` and `fromager-exploit.hex`.
-Run `diff -u fromager.hex fromager-exploit.hex` to see the changes.
+Hex dumps of the original and modified images are available in `fromager/fromager.hex` and `fromager/fromager-exploit.hex`.
+Run `diff -u fromager/fromager.hex fromager/fromager-exploit.hex` to see the changes.